Last updated : 19h July 2019

 By now we were hungry so went to The Keg, situated on the 9th floor of the Hilton Embassy Suites hotel, which had its own incredible view of the Horseshoe falls.
 It wasn’t busy at all and I do love the service in all of their restaurants, and the food is delicious.
 Our table was right next to a window so it was a memorable lunch.

-We made a booking for the Journey Behind The Falls attraction and as we had some time to kill before our slot we visited the iMax cinema.
+We didn’t book in advance and had to wait a couple of hours before our slot so we visited the iMax cinema.
 Their film Miracles, Myths and Magic includes a history of the Falls and some of the folklore including Annie Edson Taylor who went over the Falls in a barrel and survived.
 It was a nice way to kill an hour but we were keen to get back to the real Falls action afterwards!

 So we headed back to Table Rock for the Journey Behind The Falls.
 In the early 20th century, tunnels were bored down behind the Horseshoe Falls and it’s a great vantage point to get up close to the thundering waterfall.